zack-bitcoin/amoveo/docs/progress_reports/december_2017.md

 ### blockchain

-Gnosis, Stox, and Augur use Ethereum, which is a very popular blockchain.
+Gnosis, Stox, Spectre.ai, and Augur use Ethereum, which is a very popular blockchain.

 Bodhi uses QTUM, which is a very successful blockchain.